9 Best Women’s Mountaineering Boots In 2023

 How Should Mountaineering Boots Fit

-On a mountaineering expedition, your boots are the most important piece of gear.
+On a mountaineering expedition, your boots are the most important piece of gear for mountaineering.
 You want boots that are durable and trustworthy but also fit properly.

 When you’re buying a new boot for the alpine, make sure your feet fit snugly inside the boot, even with a thick pair of socks.